Dear Fifth/Sixth Grade Educators,

 We believe that the creation of posters and written works gives your students an opportunity to express and share, on a deeper and more personal level, what they have learned.
 The student exhibit also draws attention to environmental issues.

 The top twelve entries will be displayed on the Illinois EPA website providing recognition for the winning entries as well as promoting the program.
+Each participating student whose work meets the guidelines and requirements will receive a certificate.
+Finalists will receive a certificate, a ribbon, and an invitation to the awards ceremony in Springfield (subject to change based on CDC guidelines and restrictions).

 To participate in the poster and poetry/prose contest, you will need the participation packet, which contains the rules and necessary forms.
 Please read the timetable below and note important dates and deadlines.